SolaceDev/maas-docs-online/docs/group_getting_started/ggs_tryme.rst

 Trying Out Your Messaging Service
 =================================

-The first thing you need to do with Solace PubSub+ Cloud is to `create a messaging service <ggs_signup.html>`__.
+The first thing you need to do with Solace PubSub+ Cloud is to :doc:`create a messaging service <ggs_signup>`.
 Assuming that you have now created a messaging service, this getting started tutorial will walk you through trying your new messaging service.
 You will try out the messaging service by connecting a publisher and a subscriber, subscribing to a topic, and publishing a matching message.

 Goals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~